Herpes Zoster (Shingles)

 Herpes zoster (shingles) is caused by the reactivation of the varicella-zoster virus, which is the same virus that causes chickenpox.
 After a person has had chickenpox, the virus may lie dormant in the sensory nerves.
 Sometimes the virus reactivates resulting in an outbreak of herpes zoster.

 Herpes zoster occurs in more than 1 million individuals each year in the U.S. Approximately 30%, or one in every three people, will develop shingles.
 People who received the chickenpox vaccine also have a small risk of developing herpes zoster.

 Herpes zoster most often occurs on one side of the trunk or back.
 However, it may also appear on the face, arms, or legs.
 The following are the most common symptoms of herpes zoster, however, each person may experience symptoms differently.
 Symptoms may include:

 - Rash which usually resolves in two to four weeks

 - Fever, chills, headache, nausea

 The symptoms of herpes zoster may resemble other skin conditions.
-Always consult your doctor for a diagnosis.
+Always consult your primary care provider for a diagnosis.

 Diagnosis can usually be made upon a medical history and physical examination.
 However, sometimes testing is indicated.
 Testing may include:

 Immediate treatment with antiviral drugs may help lessen the duration and severity of some of the symptoms.
 These antiviral medications (acyclovir, famciclovir and valacyclovir) are more effective the sooner they are started.
 Medications like acetaminophen and ibuprofen may help alleviate some of the pain, but the disease has to run its course.
-Use of medication will be determined by your doctor based on factors including duration and severity of the symptoms.
+Use of medication will be determined by your primary care provider based on factors including duration and severity of the symptoms.